Amauromyza karli in quinoa

 Quick Facts

-• This stem-boring fly was recently (2021) discovered in quinoa in the United States.
+• This stem-boring fly was recently (2021) discovered in quinoa in the United States (first found in Colorado) and has also been confirmed in Canada.

-• In 2021, infestations were present in 100% of quinoa grown in San Luis Valley in Colorado, and either caused severe yield loss or destroyed the crop entirely.
+• In 2021, infestations were present in all of quinoa grown in the San Luis Valley of Colorado.
+These infestations have either caused severe yield loss or destroyed the crop entirely.
+As of 2025, only 160 acres remain.

 Adult A. karli collected from quinoa grown in Alamosa, Colorado.
-Distinguishing features include a yellow head and dark brown body with light-yellow halteres.
+Distinguishing features include a yellow head and dark brown body with light-yellow halteres (small knob-like structures that are a modified version of hindwings).
 The legs are dark brown with yellow ends of the femur and tibia.
 Image credit: Tim McNary, Colorado State University

 Larva of A. karli collected from quinoa stems grown in Colorado.
 These larvae feed within the plant stem of quinoa and cause plant death or severe yield losses.
 Image credit: Tim McNary, Colorado State University